seventy6/html-posters/README.md

 HTML5 POSTERS
 =============

-A simple expirement into recreating some classic posters
+An experiment in recreating classic posters in good old markup, CSS3 and some JS helpers.

 Posters
 -------